 Who We Are

 Lighthouse Relief is a Swedish NGO with a branch based in Greece, registered as the Greek NGO Lighthouse Relief Hellas.
 We are operating with skilled volunteers from all over the world.
-We provide relief to refugees that are stranded in mainland Greece and those still arriving on the Greek island of Lesvos.
+We provide relief to refugees who are stranded in mainland Greece and to those still arriving on the Greek island of Lesvos.
 On Lesvos, we also support the local residents in restoring their beautiful island through our Lighthouse ECO Relief clean-up project.

 Read on to get the full story on our organisation, how it started, how we responded, and how the situation for refugees in Greece has shaped what we are today.

 September 2015 — Volunteers in Skala Sikamineas, Lesvos, band together and adopt the name Lighthouse Relief

 October 2015 — Lighthouse reception camp opens and Korakas night watch operation gets underway